flancia-coop/doc.anagora.org/fellowship-of-the-link.md

     - Should we start a [[bootcamp]] related to [[prompt engineering]]?
     - [[Matthew]] has been reading lots of medium posts about this, varying quality
     - [[Matthew]] on the potential for pre-processors as a service
+    - [[Flancian]] on this opening up thinking space
+    - [[Aram]] maybe we're being too optimistic here, in particular if we see how people are actually using this -- often *not* to think?
 - Agora has a plugin for Matrix that lets you push stuff to the Agora - https://anagora.org/@anagora@matrix.org

 ## [[2023-04-05]]